P.A. Program Requirements

 - While we encourage health care and community service, neither are required for admission.

-- There is no advanced placement for curricular content within the program.
+- There is no advanced placement for curricular content within the program for any student regardless of degree or institution.

 Admission decisions are made by the PA Program Admissions Committee, which assesses each applicant on the basis of cumulative GPA and science GPA, reference letters, personal statement, previous experience, personal attributes such as fitness with the mission of the Program, an on-site written essay and interview skills.
 Final decisions for admittance are made by the Committee.

-- A minimum cumulative grade point average of 3.0 and prerequisite grade point average of 3.0 is required.
+- A CASPA cumulative undergraduate total GPA of 3.0 or above and CSOM prerequisite GPA of 3.0 or above is required.

 - Grades below "C" are not accepted.